qir-alliance/pyqir/pyqir-evaluator/README.md

-# pyqir-jit
+# pyqir-evaluator

-The `pyqir-jit` package provides an easy way to execute generated QIR for the purpose of
+The `pyqir-evaluator` package provides an easy way to execute generated QIR for the purpose of

 1. easily testing and experimenting with QIR code